Optimal structure and parameter learning of Ising models: Introduction

-In an attempt to determine the \emph{optimal} number of samples needed for reconstructing the graph, information-theoretical bounds were derived in \cite{santhanam2012information}.
-We emphasise three salient features of these bounds.
-First, the \emph{optimal} number of samples $M_{\text{opt}}$ for perfect graph recovery scales exponentially with the maximum interaction value and node-degree, $M_{\text{opt}} \propto e^{c\gamma}$, where $\gamma = \beta d_{\max} + h_{\max}$ and $h_{\max}$ denotes an upper bound on the absolute values of magnetic fields.
-Although it was shown that $c \in [1,4]$, the precise value of $c$ remains unknown.
+In an attempt to determine the \emph{optimal} number of samples needed for reconstructing the graph, information-theoretic bounds were derived in \cite{santhanam2012information}.
+We emphasize three salient features of these bounds.
+First, the \emph{optimal} number of samples $M_{opt}$ for perfect graph recovery scales exponentially with the maximum interaction value and node-degree, $M_{opt} \propto e^{c\gamma}$, where $\gamma = \beta d_{\max} + h_{\max}$ and $h_{\max}$ denotes an upper bound on the absolute values of magnetic fields.
+Although it was shown that $c \in [1,4]$, the precise value of $c$ remains unknown; in this manuscript, we refer to this range of $c$ as to the \emph{optimal regime} with respect to the dependence of the number of samples on $\gamma$.
 Intuitively, this exponential scaling requirement can be attributed to the typical waiting time for collecting sufficient number of ``non-trivial'' samples, i.e., those that are different from the ground states.
 This waiting time is more pronounced in the low temperature regime when $\gamma$ is large.
-Second, for finite $d_{\max}$ the dependence on the number of variables $N$ is very weak: $M_{\text{opt}} \propto \ln N$.
+Second, for finite $d_{\max}$ the dependence on the number of variables $N$ is very weak: $M_{opt} \propto \ln N$.
 This logarithmic dependence represents the amount of information needed for hypothesis testing over the set of $C^{d_{\max}}_{N}$ candidate neighborhoods of a given vertex \cite{yu1997assouad}.
 Third, the number of required configurations grows as $\alpha$ decreases, since it is difficult to distinguish between the presence of a very weak coupling and its absence.
-In particular, in the limit of small $\alpha$, $M_{\text{opt}} \propto 1/\alpha^{2}$.
+In particular, in the limit of small $\alpha$, $M_{opt} \propto 1/\alpha^{2}$.

+In what follows, we discuss two exact methods for solving the inverse Ising problem.
+The first method is based on the Regularized Pseudo-Likelihood Estimator of \cite{ravikumar2010high} supplemented with a post-optimization parameter thresholding procedure.
+We prove that this ingredient makes this estimator exact, meaning that the algorithm can reconstruct an arbitrary Ising model with an appropriate number of samples.
+The second algorithm that we introduce is an exact estimator based on the Interaction Screening method.
+By setting up a framework for an empirical assessment of the performance of the algorithms guided by the information-theoretic arguments presented above, we show that our new estimator outperforms the Pseudo-Likelihood based algorithm, and requires in all test cases a number of samples lying within the information-theoretic \emph{optimal regime}.